madhug-nadig/articles/_posts/2017-03-29-the-guide-to-parallel-programming-in-javascript.md

 ### Object oriented code

 One of the shortcomings of the `postMessage` is parallelization of object oriented code.
-You cannot pass function object to the worker, hence you just cannot pass objects the context `this` from your object oriented code.
+You cannot pass function object to the worker, hence you just cannot pass context object - `this` - from your object oriented code.

 I had to use a work around to deal with this issue.
 First, I seperated out the context `this` into the consituent parts that would be needed by this worker.
 Then after processing I got back the parameters into the main thread and then applied to results in the main thread, this will be much clear once we look at the code.